 Installation is simple and straightforward.
-Compatibility seems good, too, with the package running happily alongside Norton Internet Security on our test PC.
+Compatibility seems good, too, with the package running happily alongside Bitdefender Internet Security on our test PC.

 Please note, the program will by default install Google Toolbar.
 If that's not what you want, pay attention during setup and clear the relevant checkbox when it appears.

 What's new in v17.3.2290?